ShaojieDong503/IMI/README.md

 ### Specific Input/Output Format
 In our SCARF model, it takes engineered client records and risk scores based on their transaction history as input.
 The output is a 6-dimensional embedding that represents each client’s position in the feature space.
 The distance between two users' locations reflects how similar their transaction patterns are.
 ## Summary
-For Task 2 output, please refer to the **additional.csv** where it's containing the output from Task1 and the clustering results from Task 2.
+To understand Task 2 outputs, please refer to the **additional.csv** where it's containing the output from Task1 and the clustering results from Task 2.
 Then you can refer to **reults_summary.txt** to find the customer and bad actors distribution for both task.
 - *Task 1 Clusters*: Look under `Task 1 Cluster Distribution for Bad Actors`.
 - *Task 2 Clusters*: See `Final Cluster Distribution for Bad Actors`.

 **Visual Analysis**: Use radar charts (e.g., `embedding_radar.png`) to compare embedding distributions of high-risk clusters.

-We identify the top two clusters that contain the highest concentration of high-scoring customers as our target clusters.
+We identify the top **two** clusters that contain the highest concentration of high-scoring customers as our target clusters.
 Customers within these clusters are more likely to be actual bad actors compared to both other high-scoring customers and the rest of the customer base.

 # Conclusion